Meaning of Going Concern

 - The going concern principle provides the sound basis for the measurement of income or profit.
-Thus the product that can be used in the business for more than a year or having future economic benefits is recognized as a fixed asset, not as an expense.
+Thus the product that can be used in the business for more than a year or have future economic benefits is recognized as a fixed asset and not expense.

 - It is because of this assumption that we classify the assets and the liabilities as long term or short term.

 - In the ordinary course of business, enterprise values its entire current asset at the cost or the net realizable value, whichever is lower;

-- The liabilities that arise at the time of liquidation get ignored which results in the non-disclosure of important information to the unsecured creditors.
+- The liabilities arising at the time of liquidation get ignored, which results in the non-disclosure of relevant information to the unsecured creditors.

 Possible Indications of Going Concern Problems

 - The negative trends in the business include the decrease in sales, an increase in cost, unfavorable financial ratios, recurring losses, etc.

 - The declining liquidity position of the company and not having sufficient financing arrangements;

-- The increment in short term borrowings or the overdraft limit not resulting in an increase in business.
+- The increment in short term borrowings or the overdraft limit not increasing business.

 - The bankruptcy of the debtors of the business;